 As Assistant Commissioner for Melbourne and the Northern and Western suburbs, Stephen was responsible for policing demonstrations, large sporting events, terrorism incidents and delivering police services to over 2 million people a day, with over 3,500 staff.

 Stephen holds a Law Degree (Honours) from Monash University, a Graduate Diploma of Legal Practice from ANU and a Masters of Education from Monash University.
-Stephen is a Fellow of the Vincent Fairfax Ethical Leadership Program and a Graduate of the Australian Institute of Company Directors.
-He was awarded the Australia Police Medal (APM) for his service at the 2017 Queen’s Birthday Awards.
+He was awarded the Australia Police Medal (APM) for his service at the 2017 Queen’s Birthday Honours.

-Reflecting on his time at Salesian from 1974-1979, Stephen acknowledges, “The social justice thinking that permeates Salesian probably had the greatest impact on me.
+On his education at Salesian from 1974-1979, Stephen reflects, “The social justice thinking that permeates Salesian had the greatest impact on me.
 That probably influenced both my joining police, but also the roles in police that I found most satisfying.”

 Hall of Fame Inductee - Law Enforcement